 a) if the UE does not have a stored disaster roaming wait range, the UE shall perform a registration procedure for disaster roaming services on the selected PLMN as described in clause 5.5.1; and

 b) if the UE has a stored disaster roaming wait range, the UE shall generate a random number within the disaster roaming wait range and start a timer with the generated random number.
-While the timer is running, the UE shall not initiate registration on the selected PLMN.
-Upon expiration of the timer, the UE shall perform a registration procedure for disaster roaming services as described in clause 5.5.1 if still camped on the selected PLMN.
+While the timer is running, the UE shall not initiate registration on the selected PLMN except if the UE needs to request a PDU session for emergency services, in which case the UE shall initiate the registration procedure, set the 5GS registration type IE to "emergency registration" in the REGISTRATION REQUEST message and keep the timer running.
+Upon expiration of the timer, if the UE does not have an emergency PDU session, the UE shall perform a registration procedure for disaster roaming services as described in clause 5.5.1 if still camped on the selected PLMN.
+If the UE has an emergency PDU session when the timer expires, the registration procedure for disaster roaming services as described in clause 5.5.1 shall be performed after the release of the PDU session for emergency services.

 The timer started with a generated random number within the disaster roaming wait range is stopped and the UE shall perform a PLMN selection as described in 3GPP TS 23.122 [5], if: